Skip to footer content

 //---Check the status that conversion is completed---

-JObject convertStatusresults = ConvertStatus(processId, affinityToken).Result;
+JObject convertStatusResults = ConvertStatus(processId, affinityToken).Result;

-string convertStatus = (string)convertResults.SelectToken("state");
+string convertStatus = (string)convertStatusResults.SelectToken("state");

-//---Continuously checking whether conversion completed or not until completed---
+//---Continuously checking whether conversion completed---

 while (!(convertStatus.Equals("complete")))